France–Mexico relations

-France–Mexico relations are the diplomatic relations between France and Mexico.
+The nations of France and Mexico established diplomatic relations in 1830.
+Initially, relations between both nations were unstable as a result of France's first and second interventions in Mexico.
+During World War II Mexico did not recognize Vichy France, instead it maintained diplomatic relations with the French government in exile in London.
+Diplomatic relations were restored between both nations at the end of the war in 1945 and have continued unabated since.

 Both nations are members of the G-20 major economies, Organisation for Economic Co-operation and Development and the United Nations.

 History

 1821-1860

-In 1821, soon after obtaining independence from the Spanish Empire, Emperor Agustín de Iturbide of Mexico sent his foreign minister to the court of King Louis XVIII of France to ask for recognition of the newly independent nation; however, King Louis XVIII refused to recognize Mexico because of its alliance with Spain.
+In 1821, soon after obtaining independence from the Spanish Empire, Emperor Agustín de Iturbide of Mexico sent his foreign minister to the court of King Louis XVIII to ask for recognition of the newly independent nation; however, King Louis XVIII refused to recognize Mexico because of its alliance with Spain.
 On 26 November 1826, France proposed resolving the problem of recognition by establishing trade relations with a Mexican company, thus establishing unofficial relations with Mexico.
-It was not until September 1830 that France recognized and established diplomatic relations with Mexico, following the July Revolution, the forced abdication of King Charles X of France, and the removal of the House of Bourbon from power.
+It was not until September 1830 that France recognized and established diplomatic relations with Mexico, following the July Revolution, the forced abdication of King Charles X, and the removal of the House of Bourbon from power.
 That same year, both nations opened resident diplomatic legations in each country's capital, respectively.

 During the early years of their diplomatic relations, Mexico and France were not always on friendly terms, particularly with the beginning of the Pastry War (November 1838 - March 1839), known also as the First French intervention in Mexico; where France invaded Mexico in order to collect re-compensation for property damaged and or looted by Mexican forces.
 During the war, France (with the assistance of the United States) blockaded Mexican ports thus crippling the economy.
 Three months later, Mexico agreed to pay France 600,000 pesos in compensation.